BitFlippedCelt/le-resume/resume.md

 margin-top: 1cm
 margin-bottom: 4cm
 title: Hands-On Technology Leader
 description-meta: 'Tech leader with 20+ years of experience, evolving from curious coder to CTO of Infrastructure at Gala Games.
 Expertise in Python, AWS, GCP, and Kubernetes, orchestrating large-scale migrations and scaling systems to millions.
 Led global teams, automating workflows and pushing technological boundaries.
 Ventured into blockchain and Web3, building a gaming platform.
 Passionate about merging traditional infrastructure with emerging tech.
-Seeking leadership roles in Platform Engineering, DevOps, or Infrastructure to drive transformative change.
+Seeking leadership roles in Platform Engineering, DevOps, or Infrastructure to drive transformative change.'
 keywords:
   - AWS
   - GCP